lextm/jekyll-theme-chirpy/_posts/2007-8-10-product-review-teamprise-and-tfs.md

 Teamprise, who provides standalone Java client for TFS built on Eclipse RCP, becomes an important player here.

 Yes, I am using Visual Studio Express, SharpDevelop, and CodeGear Delphi, but I can now use Teamprise Explorer to access CodePlex.com server easily.
-And after trying it for a few minutes I start to love it, which reminds of Borland’s (original Starbase’s) StarTeam, another great SCM product.
+And after trying it for a few minutes I start to love it, which reminds of Borland's (original Starbase's) StarTeam, another great SCM product.

 # Conclusion

 Why Microsoft does not provide a standalone client such as Teamprise Explorer?
-You know why, don’t you?
+You know why, don't you?

 By the way, you have to pay for Teamprise TFS clients, except that you use it to access CodePlex.com as I do.
 CodePlex authors can request a complimentary license code from Teamprise.
 You can find more information on CodePlex.com and Teamprise.com.